nodeGame/NDDB/README.md

     nddb.init(options);
 ```

-## Save and load from file
+## Save and load from file or to localStorage

-Only in the node.js environment, it is possible to save the state of the database to a file and load it afterwards.
+In the node.js environment, it is possible to save the state of the database to a file and load it afterwards.

 ```javascript